yakimka/rst_tutorial/lesson_template.rst

 ..
 This is a comment in reStructuredText.
    The reStructuredText content below this line will be pre-loaded into the interactive editor for the student.
-It should be a practical example related to the lesson, which the student can modify and learn from.
+   - If 'Your Task' involves modifying existing content, provide a relevant starting point here.
-   It can be a complete, working example, or an example with intentional mistakes for the student to fix, depending on the lesson's goal.
+     This could be a complete, working example, or an example with intentional mistakes for the student to fix, depending on the lesson's goal.
+   - If 'Your Task' involves the student creating content from scratch (e.g., reproducing an example shown in the lesson description), this section might be left empty or contain only minimal boilerplate to guide the student.

    Don't copy this block to the lesson.